-Also note that if the call succeeded (json != NULL in the above example), the contents of error are unspecified.
+Also note that if the call succeeded (json != NULL in the above example), the contents of error are generally left unspecified.
+The decoding functions write to the position member also on success.
+See Decoding for more info.

-All functions also accept NULL as the json\error\t pointer, in which case no error information is returned to the caller.
+All functions also accept NULL as the json_error_t pointer, in which case no error information is returned to the caller.